IAmLeenaLavanya/IAmLeenaLavanya.github.io/_posts/2018-08-27-using-canvas-to-create-cloth-that-moves.md

 published: true
 ---

-<p>Last week, I completed a pen that turned any image into swaying cloth.
+Last week, I completed a pen that turned any image into swaying cloth.
 At first, it had 0 hits but the next day, after it was picked, I got over 1139 hits in a matter of 24 hours.
-That's why I decide to write a post on how to create such an effect with the HTML5 Canvas.</p>
+That's why I decide to write a post on how to create such an effect with the HTML5 Canvas.

-<h3>The HTML/CSS</h3>
+### The HTML/CSS

 ```html
 <canvas id="c" width="560" height="350"></canvas>